top of page

 For current hours and event information, please refer to their website

-Stop fourteen is Draper Girls Country Farm and you can wander through a sixty plus year old trees and u-pick your favorite fruit from strawberries, cherries, peaches, and nectarines, In the summer.
-They also have over fifty varieties of apples and pears in the fall?
+Stop fourteen is Draper Girls Country Farm, and you can wander through sixty-plus-year-old trees and u-pick your favorite fruit from strawberries, cherries, peaches, and nectarines, in the summer.
+They also have over fifty varieties of apples and pears in the fall.
 Now doesn't that sound fun!!

-Draper Girls Country Farm is a family-owned business run by Theresa Draper and her family., They are the third generation of their family that has worked on the orchard.
-They have over 100 year old apple trees and it is awesome to look at them.
+Draper Girls Country Farm is a family-owned business run by Theresa Draper and her family., They are the third generation of their family to work on the orchard.
+They have over 100-year-old apple trees, and they are fantastic to look at.
 You can also check out the area that has goats for the kids to pet and feed.
 Pets are not allowed here.

 541-490-8113 or 541-352-6625